simplycycling/pure/README.md

 Mixed values that start in the 50 minute range are worth 45, in the 40 minute range 35, in the 10 minute range 5 points.

+### Ok, but how do I actually GET a hand?

+You get a hand when you actually see it.
+So if you look at your bike computer at 22:23, you missed the solid, palindrome hand 22:22.

+### Important, immutable rule

+When you look at your bike computer, you can ONLY see the hand.

+In other words, you don't get the hand, and as follows you don't get the points, if it's 24:40, and you just watch your computer until it turns to 24:42, it doesn't count.
+If you look at it, and it's 24:42, and while you're watching, it turns to 24:43, it doesn't count.

+If you're wondering, that's called leaking, or a leaked hand.
+Leaked hands are worth 0.

 ### Keeping score

 Keep it in your head, dingbat.
 Math isn't hard.

+## Why do you call it Pure?

+That's kind of a long story.
+I'd look at my garmin and see that I was 3 seconds away from a hand, and I'd look up, count to 3 in my head, then look back down and get the hand.
+For some reason, I started valuing that less than if I looked down at my Garmin and got a non-leaked hand, without having to look away and count.
+And I started referring to that as a "pure" hand.

+Pure hands are the best hands.
+No difference in value, but if you find yourself always counting your way into good hands, you might be a count doper!

+## What a great game!
+But it doesn't sound complete - how do I contribute?

+This is github - a collaborative platform.
+If you want to add rules, open a github account, and then look up a couple of topics:

+"How do I clone a git repository?"
+"How do I contribute to a git repo?"
+"How do I do a pull request?"

+It's all pretty easy.
+And you can, of course, just fork it without actually contributing to the original, or you can send your contribution my way (via a pull request).
+Although I will reserve the right to not accept new rules or contributions if I don't like them; however, I will explain why, if I do turn down your PR.